pvdz/preval/tests/cases/type_tracked/array_method/array_join.md

 ## Todos triggered

-- (todo) arr mutation may be able to inline this method: tmpCallCompVal
+- (todo) arr mutation may be able to inline this method: tmpMCF
 - (todo) access object property that also exists on prototype? $array_join
-- (todo) arr mutation may be able to inline this method: tmpCallCompVal$3
+- (todo) arr mutation may be able to inline this method: tmpMCF$3
-- (todo) arr mutation may be able to inline this method: tmpCallCompVal$7
+- (todo) arr mutation may be able to inline this method: tmpMCF$7
-- (todo) arr mutation may be able to inline this method: tmpCallCompVal$11
+- (todo) arr mutation may be able to inline this method: tmpMCF$11

 ## Globals